julscloudops/ManifestsForArgoCD/README.md

-ArgoCD manifests  used in my IaC / GitOps Demo with Terraform.
+ArgoCD manifests and helm charts used in my IaC / GitOps Demo on AWS.